 “CANNOT MEND – Mary Roberts, alias “Zulu,” was charged with being drunk and disorderly in Mardol [Shrewsbury], on Saturday night.

-Police-constable Lloyd proved the case, it appearing that he found the prisoner drunk and shouting that she wanted her shilling.
-She was drunk and very violent, and on the way to the Police Station lay down, and the witness [PC Lloyd] had to get assistance.
+Police-constable Lloyd proved the case.
+He found the prisoner drunk and shouting that she wanted her shilling.
+She was drunk and very violent, and on the way to the Police Station lay down, PC Lloyd had to get assistance.

 The Chairman: Where do you come from?